On today’s podcast you’ll learn from an entrepreneur who manufactures his products in conflict affected areas.

 I was just traveling around on the economy, and I thought we should figure out a way to have more business between our two countries, and it just so happens that everybody needs clothes, and everybody needs shoes.
 That's what we started.

 Felix: Yeah, that makes sense.
 You were just travelling around and noticed that there were a lot of people that were ...
 They either were starting their own business in these countries that you're going to, or wanted to, maybe didn't have the funds at the time, so what was the next step?
 You saw there was all this potential, not just for your own business, but then also a lot of potential for other people to start their own business, or find work.
 How do you even get started with something like this?
-You knew that you wanted to create a business.
+You knew that you wanted to start a business.
 What were the very first steps to turn that to reality?

 Griff: We followed the guerilla marketing 101.
 That's just how we started this, so the first thing that we did is that we sourced the idea through a few trusted agents, people in the industry and said, "Hey, what do you think?
 Is this a good idea?" and they said, "Yes."
 Then we started coming up with some lines, sketches, and designs, then we put it out on the internet.
 People thought that it was cool, and they provided feedback, so we went and we modified our line drawings again, and they said, "Yeah, that looks great.
 I'd buy some."